Death toll rises to nine from Oklahoma tornadoes

 One tornado rampaged down the interstate, tipping over trucks and hurling hay bales, a witness said.
 Television images showed downed power lines, tossed cars and motorists stranded in flood water.

-Storms also swept into neighboring Missouri, where violent winds flipped over semi-trailer trucks on Interstate 70 between St. Louis and St. Charles County to the west, said Brett Lord-Castillo, spokesman for the St. Louis County Emergency Management Agency.
+In Missouri, violent winds flipped over semi-trailer trucks on Interstate 70 between St. Louis and St. Charles County to the west, said Brett Lord-Castillo, spokesman for the St. Louis County Emergency Management Agency.

-Hollywood Casino St. Louis was evacuated when part of its roof was blown off, Lord-Castillo said.
-No deaths or serious injuries were reported in the greater St. Louis area.